Brian Ferentz

-Brian Ferentz (born March 28, 1983) is an American football coach and former player who is currently the tight ends coach at Fresno State.
+Brian Ferentz (born March 28, 1983) is an American college football coach and former player who is the offensive line coach at California State University, Fresno (Fresno State).
 Following his collegiate career at the University of Iowa, as an offensive lineman, Ferentz was in the NFL for the Atlanta Falcons in 2006 and New Orleans Saints in 2007.
 Following his playing career, Ferentz began a coaching tenure.
 Ferentz coached in the NFL for the New England Patriots from 2008 to 2011.
 Serving as the tight ends coach for the Patriots in 2011, Aaron Hernandez and Rob Gronkowski set NFL records for receptions, yards, and touchdowns by tight ends, and Gronkowski became the first tight end in NFL history to lead the league in touchdown receptions.
 Ferentz then began a coaching tenure at Iowa in 2012.

 He was the offensive coordinator at the University of Iowa from 2017 to 2023.
 He served under his father, the Iowa head coach Kirk Ferentz.
 In the years as offensive coordinator in his tenure at Iowa, Ferentz faced scrutiny due to alleged nepotism within the program, tied to the underperformance of Iowa's offenses under his instruction.
 In 2024, Ferentz became the Senior Offensive Assistant at Maryland.

-Playing career
+Early life and playing career

+Ferentz was born March 28, 1983, in Iowa City, Iowa.
+From 1996 to 1998 while his father Kirk Ferentz was the offensive line coach for the Baltimore Ravens, he attended Gilman School in Baltimore, Maryland, for two years.
+After his father became head football coach at the University of Iowa, he completed his high school studies at Iowa City High School graduating in the spring of 2001.
 Ferentz played football at Iowa City High School. and then as an offensive lineman for his father, Iowa head coach Kirk Ferentz, from 2001 through 2005.
 After battling injuries early in his career, Ferentz started his final 20 games at Iowa at center or guard, playing for offensive line coach Reece Morgan and offensive coordinator Ken O'Keefe.
 Ferentz earned honorable mention All-Big Ten honors his senior season.
-He earned his bachelor’s degree in history from Iowa in 2006.
+He earned his bachelor's degree in history from Iowa in 2006.

 After going undrafted in the 2006 NFL draft, Ferentz signed a free agent contract with the Atlanta Falcons in May 2006.
 He was released by the Falcons on September 2, 2006, and spent the season on the Falcons' practice squad.
-He was waived by the Falcons on May 14, 2007 and signed by the New Orleans Saints on August 13, 2007, only to be released by the Saints on September 1, 2007.
+He was waived by the Falcons on May 14, 2007, and signed by the New Orleans Saints on August 13, 2007, only to be released by the Saints on September 1, 2007.